jappeace/jappeaceApplication/content/failing-in-haskell.md

     deriving Exception
 ```
 This is bad because it ends up being thrown
-at many places with no good way of recovering,
+at many places with no good way of recovering.
+Exceptions are already difficult to recover from,
+but if they're re-used a lot,
+it becomes a lot more difficult.
-furthermore the error may be vague,
+Furthermore the error may be vague,
-depending on what's being put in the Text field.
+depending on what's being put in the `Text` field.
+And because it's a `Text` we can't pattern match
+without wildcards, even if we caught the exception.

 It's better to define a custom exception per situation.
 For example: